smrini/img2stl/readme.md

    - 2-3 perimeter walls
    - Print with the flat side down
    - No support structures needed
-   - Consider using "vase mode" for faster printing of simple designs

 3. **Display Setup**:
    - Use LED backlighting (warm or cool white depending on preference)